fdazen/fda-documentation/financial_reports.md

 ##**Room Revenue Breakdown Report**

-- Gives a Folio-by-Folio breakdown of all Room Revenue that falls in between the date range selected.
-Revenue is broken out by category (Taxable, Non-Taxable, Tax Exempt) and also by tax label.

-- There is no guest information on this report yet (only folio numbers)
+The _Room Revenue Breakdown_ report gives you information about Room Revenue broken down  by reservation folio.
+The Revenue is furthermore grouped by Taxable, Non-Taxable and Tax Exempt category.
+The report also offers a breakdown by tax label.
+This is report is useful if you are looking to trace back a particular set of information to a certain reservation folio, but most importantly it offers precise infromation on how much revenue is taxable/non-taxable, and it helps understanding the total amount of each tax for the sleected date range.

 ##**Total Revenue Breakdown Report**